-By default both TKIP and CCMP are selected.
-When both TKIP and CCMP are selected, client stations configured to use WPA with RADIUS must have one of these addresses and keys:
+Client stations configured to use WPA with RADIUS must have one of these addresses and keys:

 - A valid TKIP RADIUS IP address and RADIUS Key - A valid CCMP (AES) IP address and RADIUS Key - Use Global RADIUS Server Settings-By default, each VAP uses the global RADIUS settings that you define for the WAP device (see RADIUS Server).
 However, you can configure each VAP to use a different set of RADIUS servers.